graphprotocol/graph-node/README.md

 - `datasource/ethereum` — A library with components for obtaining data from Ethereum.
-- `graphql` — A GraphQL implementation with API schema generation, introspection and more.
+- `graphql` — A GraphQL implementation with API schema generation, introspection, and more.
 - `mock` — A library providing mock implementations for all system components.
 - `runtime/wasm` — A library for running WASM data extraction scripts.
 - `server/http` — A library providing a GraphQL server over HTTP.
-- `store/postgres` — A Postgres store with a GraphQL friendly interface and audit logs.
+- `store/postgres` — A Postgres store with a GraphQL-friendly interface and audit logs.

 ## Roadmap